ardagnir/pterosaur/README.md

 **Note: THIS PROJECT IS NO LONGER MAINTAINED**

-**Due to the rules of my new employer, I likely won't be able to continue contributing to or maintaining Pterosaur as a Firefox addon for the forseeable future.
+**Due to the rules of my new employer, I likely won't be able to continue contributing to or maintaining Pterosaur as a Firefox addon for the foreseeable future.
 Pterosaur works through Firefox 38, which should be in ESR until mid-2016.
 Hopefully, I will have made a Chromium version well before then.
-I apologize to everybody who's workflow will be disrupted.
+I apologize to everybody whose workflow will be disrupted.
 Pterosaur is free software.
 There is nothing stopping you from forking it.**

 Pterosaur
 =========